 We have a tradition to organize conferences in best venues, where participants in addition to sharing ideas, developing network enjoys hygienic environment.
 Considering countries, cities and hotels attractions conferences are scheduled.
-Based on the Conference advisory board members advise for (GCBMS-2018) one of the best hotel/conference venue Le Meridian-Dubai is selected.
+Based on the Conference advisory board members advise for (GCBMS) one of the best hotel/conference venue is selected.

 Tour De Dubai

-The Conference secretariat has planned tour De Dubai (on the second day of conference).
-Participants are encouraged to register by sending an email to conference secretariat at firstname.lastname@example.org.
+The Conference secretariat has planned tour De Dubai (on one day of conference).
+Participants are encouraged to register by sending an email to conference secretariat at email@example.com.

 Entertainment and Exposure

-On 2nd day of GCBMS-2018, Dubai city tour is schedule to get fresh air and shopping exposure from:
+One day of the event is dedicated for Dubai city tour is schedule to get fresh air and shopping exposure from:

 Dubai Creek, Heritage and Diving Village, Museum, Down Town Dubai, Jumeirah Mosque, Jumeirah Beach, Burj Khalifa, Rulers Palace, Sheikh Zayed Road, World Islands, Burj Al Arab, Palm Island, Atlantis and Dubai Marina.